 It is only by the generosity of our parishioners that we are able to maintain our mission of foramation in our Catholic faith and outreach as the hands and feet of Christ.

 Giving to SJN enables us to continue and build ministries to our parishioners and neighbors.
 Here are just a few of the ministries that your giving supports:

 - Backpacks for the Kids R First Drive

-- Birthday Club gifts for children at the Laurel Learning Center
+- Birthday Club for the Laurel Learning Center

 - Thanksgiving baskets for local families

-- Samaritans – work with individuals trying to break the cycle of poverty by providing personal finance mentoring as well as assistance to work through a financial crisis.
-Working with local groups and the Fairfax County, State, and Federal assistance programs, we feed, clothe, house, and educate those in need.
+- Samaritan program, which works with individuals to break the cycle of poverty by providing personal finance mentoring as well as assistance.
+Working with local groups and the Fairfax County, State, and Federal assistance programs, the Samaritan program feeds, clothes, houses, and educates those in need.